Hit Parader

 By Henry Vestine, pp 18-30

-Page 18.
 Essentially, I left the Mothers for the same reason.
 When I first joined, we were playing stomping R&B all night long (generally, we were working five set a night club dates at that time).
-However, when Frank was putting together the first albmn, he started teaching the band harmony parts. etc. to compliment the lines he had been playing himself in the clubs.
-This was all fine and dandy (Frank's genius as a composer and arranger has certainly become evident), but for me, playing these exacting, precise; parts which lacked (my) spontaneous emotional attack, represented a giant step in the direction of my becoming a paunchy studio musician who'd play anything for a buck.
+However, when Frank was putting together the first album, he started teaching the band harmony parts. etc. to compliment the lines he had been playing himself in the clubs.
+This was all fine and dandy (Frank's genius as a composer and arranger has certainly become evident), but for me, playing these exacting, precise parts, which lacked (my) spontaneous emotional attack, represented a giant step in the direction of my becoming a paunchy studio musician who'd play anything for a buck.
 So, we had an amicable parting, and in the long run, I'm sure we're both happy it happened that way.

-Page 20.
 The pop record that really flipped me out was "Help" by the Beatles I bought in Pomona, Calif. when I was making in a beer bar.
 This was where I really got to talk to and know Frank Zappa (he's got some roots!) although I'd met him and Capt.
-Beelheart briefly at a jam session at the Sea Witch in Hollywood a couple of years before.
+Beefheart briefly at a jam session at the Sea Witch in Hollywood a couple of years before.
 I'd actually gone to the record shop that day to buy a copy of "Together Again" by Buck Owens, and to look for old out of print R&B 45s (Zappa had already cleaned them out though).

 Source: Javier Marcote, Sea Witch Sunset Strip